US, Europeans try to rally Western front vs Russia

 Russia, too, tried to steer the world debate.

 At a U.N. session in Geneva, Russian Foreign Minister Sergey Lavrov said Ukraine should return to a Feb.
 21 agreement that sought to end months of unrest in Kiev by addressing an array of issues at the heart of the dispute between protesters and the government of then-President Viktor Yanukovych.
-However, that agreement did not address the grievances that caused the protests in the first place, and the pro-Russian Yanukovych fled Kiev for protective sanctuary near Moscow within days of signing it.
+However, that agreement did not address the grievances that caused the protests, and the pro-Russian Yanukovych fled Kiev for protective sanctuary near Moscow within days of signing it.

-"Instead of a promised national unity government," Lavrov complained, "a 'government of the victors' has been created."
+"Instead of a promised national unity government," Lavrov said, "a 'government of the victors' has been created."

 U.S. officials say the Feb.
 21 agreement could form the basis for a political resolution to the crisis but would have to be significantly altered.

 Both Kerry and Lavrov are to attend meetings in Paris on Wednesday about refugee spillover in Lebanon from the other war on a NATO border — the three-year bloody conflict in Syria.
-It is likely they will discuss the crisis in Ukraine, too.
+It is likely they will discuss the crisis in Ukraine.